it-sd-sqc/sqc-project-dmunkelwitzstudent/README.md

 # Essentials of Music Theory
 Daniel Munkelwitz.

-Determines the prevelance of certain musical concepts.
+Determines the prevalance of certain musical concepts.